Dymstro/nova-chatmix-linux/README.md

 In previous SteelSeries headsets ChatMix was always a hardware feature.
 It worked by providing 2 sound devices to the host, 1 for general audio and the other for chat audio.

-In newer generations of their headsets however, in particular the Arctis Nova Pro Wireless, this feature was taken out of the hardware itself, and made into a feature of their audio software called Sonar.
+In newer generations of their headsets however, in particular the Arctis Nova Pro, this feature was taken out of the hardware itself, and made into a feature of their audio software called Sonar.

 Sonar of course only works on Windows and requires a SteelSeries account.